rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 ##### Unary transform

-It's harder to avoid a lambda, as the function that does an operation, in the unary `transform` case.
+In the unary `transform` case, it's harder to avoid using a lambda.
 Most of the named C++ Standard Library arithmetic function objects are binary.
 Currying them into unary functions in C++ requires either making a lambda (which defeats the purpose somewhat) or using something like `std::bind_front` (which is verbose).
 On the other hand, using a projection still has the benefit of separating the "selection" part of the transform from the "computation" part.

 ```c++
 struct foo {};